sdenier/Geco/README_DEV.md

 TDD also helps to separate things between services (controls) and UI: test-develop your services, then plug the UI on top.
 The UI layer should be mostly setup/layout, so that testing is trivial and can be handmade (in other words: no business behavior in UI).
 If you feel uneasy because you can't write a test for some complex behaviour, you're doing it wrong!

-> Writing UI tests is hard, especially in an application which was not TDD from the start (like Geco).
+> Writing UI tests is hard, especially in a program which was not TDD from the start (like Geco).
 If you want to do this, take a look at Fest for Swing testing.
 A good option may be to use a BDD library (like JBehave) with UI testing, as UI tests tend to be cluttered with technicalities which make them hard to understand.

 User Documentation